School of Professional Studies

 - Integrate principles of teaching-learning to develop, coordinate, implement, and evaluate teaching plans designated to promote, restore, and maintain optimal outcomes.
 (Leadership)

-- Evaluate and implement the use of informatics as a means of communication and as a resource for the delivery of health care.
+- Effectively implement the use of informatics as a means of communication for the delivey of health care.
 (Technology)

 All Charles Morton Share Trust Division of Nursing students must have access to a computer for assignments and testing.
 Students in the traditional BSN program must have access to a laptop computer for classroom testing.